Lord and Schryver Legacy

 “Order is beauty and beauty is order.
 But too much neatness without careless grace will not produce charm.”

 The Lord and Schryver landscape design firm was founded in 1929 by Salem-born Elizabeth Lord and Edith Schryver, a highly accomplished landscape designer who worked in Ellen Shipman’s New York office in the early 1920s.
 Although they both attended the Lowthorpe School of Landscape Architecture in Groton, Massachusetts, they met in 1927 on a study tour of European gardens sponsored by Lowthorpe and Cambridge School.
 While sharing similar tastes and aesthetic responses, their interests and skills were complementary; Schryver’s specialty was design and construction, Lord’s was plant composition.
-And thus they embarked on a 40-year career, based in Salem, Oregon, during which they designed over 250 projects, including residential, civic, and institutional landscapes throughout the Northwest.
+And thus they embarked on a 40-year career, based in Salem, Oregon, during which they designed more than 250 projects, including residential, civic, and institutional landscapes throughout the Northwest.

 Historically, Lord and Schryver’s work represented a transition from a formal, symmetrical style of garden design influenced by Gertrude Jekyll and Ellen Shipman to one which responded in a distinctive way to the unique features of Northwest climate, soil, topography, and plant material.
 They created a style often characterized as “informal formality.”
 In addition, introduced many plant species from the east coast into the Northwest palette by working with local growers, educating and encouraging them to propagate new varieties.
 Their work is characterized by subtle and creative plant combinations rather than by use of exotics.